Tropical pocket gopher: Description

 The tropical pocket gopher is cinnamon to brown on its back and head.
+Their face is short and broad with whiskers used for sensing their surroundings.
 Its underparts have white fur, and its tail is mostly naked.
 They have large front feet, along with small eyes and a thick body.
-Males are on average larger than females.
+Males are on average larger than females.They have very powerful teeth that are quite unique as well.
+They have 20 teeth that continuously grow due to the constant use when they are digging under the surface of the Earth.
+Just like other rodents, they use their cheeks as pockets to hold food for later so they can continue on and limit exposure to predators.